igor-petruk/oatbar/book/src/configuration/variable.md

 value = "<span ${clock_color_attr}>${clock:value}</span>"
 ```

-Standalon Variables can use each other only in the order they are declared in the file,
+Standalone variables can use each other only in the order they are declared in the file,
 otherwise the result is undefined.